mupi2k/dotfiles/README.md

 Ralph Mike Porter's dotfiles
 ===============

-These are Ralph Mike Porter's dotfiles.
+These are Mike Porter's dotfiles.
 They personalize things such as aliases, bash configurations, git prompts, etc. For example, `.bashrc`.